purpleteam-labs/purpleteam/README.md

 npm install
 ```

-Another option with cloning if you want the purpleteam CLI to be available as a system wide command is to use the following command from the repositories root directory:
+Another option with cloning if you want the CLI (_purpleteam_) to be available as a system wide command is to use the following command from the repositories root directory:

 ```
 npm link